 Within the app, WestJet Connect features an in-flight entertainment and connectivity system.
 It offers hundreds of free TV shows and movies.
-There are over 650 hours of free streaming content and you can stream on your phone, tablet or laptop.
+There are over 650 hours of free streaming content that you can stream on your phone, tablet, or laptop.
 If you want to surf the web, an Internet pass is also available.

 A 30-minute Internet pass costs $4.99 CAD.